 Total of 50 batches of Master's students have graduated and 90 scholars have been awarded the Ph.D. degree.

-The Department of Hydrology holds a strong record in publications and international conference/seminar presentations.
-For instance, in the year 2021 cumulatively 66 papers were published in the high impact factor international journals and one patent has been granted.
+The Department of Hydrology holds a strong record of publications and international conference/seminar presentations.
+For instance, in the year 2021 cumulatively 66 papers were published in the high impact factor international journals and three patents has been granted.